1. What is Property tax?

 We have progressive property tax rates for residential properties- the higher the value of the residential property, the higher the tax rate.

-Changes were introduced to both owner-occupied homes, and non-owner occupied residential properties.
+Changes were introduced in Budget 2022 to both owner-occupied homes, and non-owner occupied residential properties.

 Owner-Occupied Residential Properties